The Adventures of Lee-Anne

 Fully aware of the reality of what her life and death would look like, Lee-Anne moved to acceptance and surrendered the idea of children or a long-term relationship when she was in her early 20's.
 Lee-Anne has taught me much about Forgiveness/Acceptance/Letting Go in the 6 years I've known her and she is a truly authentic and beautiful spirit.
 She lives every single day in the moment, with gratitude and a determined focus on the positive.
 She appreciates the simple everyday miracles of life, laughter, and friendship and has built herself a support network of people who can't help but love her.

-Lee-Anne is no longer able to: manage stairs safely, travel on her own, be home alone for more than three hours, deal with healthcare professionals on her own, prepare food, grocery shop, clean, carry items heavier than 5 lbs, or a variety of other daily tasks.
-Basic self-care and hygiene requires her to rally her emotional and mental resolve in order to maintain her independence and it often exhausts and frustrates her.
+Lee-Anne is no longer able to: manage stairs safely, prepare food, travel more than short outings, walk unsupported, be home alone, or a variety of other daily tasks.
+She requires assistance for self-care and hygiene requires her to rally her emotional and mental resolve in order to maintain her independence and it often exhausts and frustrates her.
 Her family is out of province and that means it's up to her friends in Duncan to shoulder the majority of the day-to-day care.

 As her friends we have increased our support system to ensure that we can maintain care.
 I head up the organizing/fundraising side of things, while other people have offered to help with errands, or escort Lee-Anne on her weekly outings.

 As a direct result of your donations we have been able to provide...